joemoose/dungeoneers.d20/docs/play.md

 Roll **d20** and add the applicable attribute score **modifier** to the result:

 - **If you roll 15 or more**, you succeed without any complications.
-- **If you roll 10 to 14**, you succeed but with an unexpected complication.
+- **If you roll 10 to 14**, you succeed, but with an unexpected complication.
 - **If the result is 9 or less**, you fail.